Sinha5714/hangman-pp3/README.md

   - [Code](#code)
 - [Thank You](#thank-you)

-## UX
+## Project Goals
 ### User Stories

 - Play Hangman game
-- Signup to play game as a first time user
+- Be able to sign up as new user
-- Login to play game as existing user
+- Be able to login as existing user
+- Be able to read the rules
-- Able to restart the game
+- Be able to restart the game
-- Able to use in different media
+- Be able to use in different media
 ### Site Owner Goals

 - Website for a Hangman game